geerlingguy/ansible-role-test-vms/README.md

 On GitHub, I generally use Travis CI to run a minimal set of tests against the Travis CI environment (currently Ubuntu 12.04).
 I wrote about this setup on the Server Check.in Blog: [Testing Ansible Roles with Travis CI on GitHub](https://servercheck.in/blog/testing-ansible-roles-travis-ci-github).
 It's impossible to bootstrap extra test VMs inside the Travis environment due to Travis' use of OpenVZ.
 Thus, to run Ansible playbooks against CentOS and other versions of Ubuntu, I have to rely on a local configuration.

 For this, I use Vagrant and some VirtualBox boxes that I build to follow the latest releases of the OSes I support.
-Currently, you can find the boxes I use on [Atlas](https://atlas.hashicorp.com/geerlingguy) (they are hosted at files.midwesternmac.com), and this project uses the following:
+Currently, you can find the boxes I use on [Atlas](https://atlas.hashicorp.com/geerlingguy) (they are hosted at [files.midwesternmac.com](http://files.midwesternmac.com/)), and this project runs a playbook against the following OSes:

   - Ubuntu 12.04.x
   - Ubuntu 14.04.x